AAC Board of Directors

 Representing: General Farm Interest

 Peggy Brekveld was elected to the Agricultural Adaptation Council (AAC) board of directors in 2015.
 She is one of the two General Farm Interest representatives on the board.
-In 2016, Peggy was elected secretary on the AAC executive committee.
+In 2017, Peggy was re-elected secretary on the AAC executive committee.

 Peggy is a northern Ontario dairy farmer and was acclaimed as the Ontario Federation of Agriculture (OFA) Vice President for a second term at the 2015 OFA Annual General Meeting (AGM).
 Peggy was also was also elected Director at-Large for a three-year term at the 2014 OFA AGM.